Big Kahuna

 This left me with quite a challenge.
 I had just gotten into rocketry again and had built four rockets (Quest, Estes, AeroTech, and Loc/Precision) and had found the Big Kahuna kit by Rocketman Enterprises.
 There were also a story with pictures of an actual launch Rocketman did for Joe Boxer, the underwear company.
 Needless to say, I'd found my impractical purchase (and cheaper than E.T.)!
 Impractical because it uses an "M" motor and I didn't even have my level 1 certification at the time (now I am certified level 3).

-Tom and E.T.
-Tom at work (in case you were fooled by E.T. and the golfing equipment).
-Andy's suit of armor Andy's ready for a quest in his suit of armor.
+Tom at work (in case you were fooled by E.T. and the golfing equipment). | Andy's ready for a quest in his suit of armor. |

 This project is not sponsored by Siebel Systems, Inc. and all work on it is on my own initiative and not work related.